-The Center had several noncancelable operating leases for certain facility space and equipment which expired in 2020 and contain renewal options for month to month.
+At January 31, 2022, the Center had several noncancelable operating leases for certain facility space and equipment which expired in 2020 and contain renewal options for month to month.
 The lease agreements require the Center to pay all executory costs (property taxes, maintenance and insurance).
-Lease expense was approximately \$288,000 and \$226,000 for the years ended January 31, 2022 and 2021, respectively.
-As all lease agreements are currently under month-to-month renewals, there is no future minimum lease payment requirement at January 31, 2022.
+As all lease agreements were under month-to-month renewals, there was no future minimum lease payment requirement at January 31, 2022.

-Note 12: Retirement Plan
+Note 11: Retirement Plan

 The Center has a defined contribution retirement plan covering substantially all employees who meet certain eligibility requirements.
 The board of directors annually determines the amount, if any, of the Center's contributions to the plan.
-Contribution expense was \$168,973 and \$136,733 for 2022 and 2021, respectively, and \$210,599 and \$196,187 is accrued as a contribution payable at January 31, 2022 and 2021, respectively.
+Contribution expense was \$248,819 and \$168,973 for 2023 and 2022, respectively, and \$263,899 and \$210,599 is accrued as a contribution payable at January 31, 2023 and 2022, respectively.